-That's right--CoCo is also an example of abstraction in action!
-Hot Cocoa is made efficiently with 4 steps.
-Could CoCo be used to make other things?
-Yes!
-As we go through our lessons, you'll see that you can use or...reuse CoCo to write instructions for more than just how to make hot chocolate.
+Lastly, we can use CoCo to write many kinds of texts.
+As we go through our lessons, you'll see that you can use or...reuse CoCo to write instructions for more than just how to make or do something.
 When you do this, you're applying abstraction.

 In computer science, we use abstraction when we create code that we can reuse and when that code is written in the most efficient way possible.
-Remember when we tried to draw a square?
-We had your classmate take two steps each time.
+Remember when we tried to draw a polygon?
+We could have made that algorithm more efficient if we had taken two steps at a time instead of one.
 Well, we can use abstraction to reuse that pattern efficiently.
 We can just change the number of steps and create different size squares.